Why is My Dog Itching So Much? 5 Possible Reasons

 Dog itching, or pruritus, is a condition that affects many pups throughout their lives.
-While most cases are easily treatable, itchiness can also be a sign of more serious issues, including an allergy or infection.
+While most cases are easily treatable, itchiness can also be a sign of more serious skin issues, including an allergy or infection.

 It can be stressful and painful, so for your dog’s well-being, it’s best to take a proactive approach to treatment.
 That means keeping a close eye on your pup for signs of itching, getting prompt treatment, and taking steps to prevent common causes of itchiness.